make-me/make-me/README.md

 ## CLI Interface

-The printer can be operated using command line tools within this repository.
-The project comes with some STL files to use to test the basic operations of the
+Your printer can now be operated using make-me's command line tools.
-toolchain:
+Hooray!
+Make-me comes with some STL files so you can test the basic operations of the toolchain:

     $ ls ./data
     Mr_Jaws.stl